 No potential student should be deterred from applying to The Royal Ballet School due to lack of financial means.

 Those students who meet the age and residency requirements are able to access UK government funding through the Department of Education’s Music and Dance Scheme.
 The Scheme is designed to enable young, talented dancers and musicians to receive full-time education and training at a specialist school irrespective of their parents’ financial means.

 Students who have lived in the European Economic Area for three calendar years commencing 1st January, who are over the age of 16 and under the age of 20 on the first day of the academic year can access means tested funding for tuition fees only.
-Students in this category may also be able to access bursary support for living costs.
-For household on the lowest incomes, grants are also available for travel and uniform costs.
+Such students may be awarded means tested bursaries to help with boarding and living fees.
+For households on the lowest incomes, grants are also available for travel and uniform costs.

-We would always encourage the parents of potential students to discuss the financial implications of accepting a place at the School prior to applying.
+We would always encourage the parents of potential students to discuss with us the financial implications of accepting a place at the School prior to applying.
 All conversations are confidential and have no bearing on the outcome of an audition.

 For further information please email email@example.com or telephone 020 7836 8899 and ask for the Finance Department.